openmc-dev/openmc/docs/source/usersguide/input.rst

      automatically determined by the code.

   :lower_left:
-    The Cartersian coordinates of the lower-left corner of the mesh.
+    The Cartesian coordinates of the lower-left corner of the mesh.

     *Default*: None

   :upper_right:
-    The Cartersian coordinates of the upper-right corner of the mesh.
+    The Cartesian coordinates of the upper-right corner of the mesh.

     *Default*: None